 If you miss this elusive little creature playfully swinging around the trees at your hotel or while you are out sightseeing you can always take a tour of the Barbados Wildlife Reserve… At the reserve, you can see the monkeys around 2 pm in their natural habitat during feeding time.

 If you would like the opportunity to get up close and personal with the lovable Barbados Green Monkey, then this is the tour that I recommend for you.
 This three-hour tour gives you the opportunity to feed the monkeys.
 Here is what you’ll get…

 - 4-hour tour of the Wildlife Reserve at feeding time

 - See the other animals, deer, peacocks, iguana and tortoise

 - Visit Barclays Park on the east coast

 - Visit North Point and see the Atlantic surf crash into the surrounding cliff

 Other Attractions Where You May See The Green Monkey

-St. Nicholas Abbey is one of the majestic great houses of Barbados it has been well preserve for the past 350 years.
-This 17th century house is perhaps the last such house anywhere in the world.
+St. Nicholas Abbey is one of the great majestic houses of Barbados it has been well preserving for the past 350 years.
+This 17th-century house is perhaps the last such house anywhere in the world.

 Morgan Lewis Mill was originally built in the 18th century to grind the sugar cane during harvest time.
 It was one of the many mills dotting the landscape of Barbados during that early era when sugar was king.